 Understanding a Medicare Advantage plan (Called Medicare part C)

 Medicare Advantage plans are completely different from Original Medicare A and B and a supplement.
 A MAPD plan looks and works similar to an employer group plan.
 The plan has copays for services such as primary and specialist visits, lab work, scans and other services.
 There are larger copays for major services such as inpatient hospital stays.
-Drug coverage is included in most advantage plans so you do not buy a stand alone drug plan.
+Most Advantage plans include drug coverage so you do not buy a stand alone drug plan.

 You cannot have an MAPD plan and a Medicare supplement at the same time and you cannot have an MAPD plan and purchase a stand alone PDP plan.
 This is the case even if you buy an Medicare Advantage plan without prescription drug coverage.
 Our getting started with Medicare guide is a brief description of MAPD plans.
 Use the links below to learn more.

 Comparing Advantage plans vs. Medicare Supplements and stand alone Medicare part D drug plans